 If any of your favorite website or application doesn’t offer this feature, then you shouldn’t trust them.
 STOP using these websites, apps, or services.
 At least TRY not to use them.

 As explained in the Wikipedia article, Multi-factor authentication (MFA) is a method of confirming your identity before allowing you access to any Website or application.
-This is to make sure that it’s you only who is accessing the website or application and not some bad person trying to impersonate your identity.
-This is to prevent hacking of your online accounts e.g. internet banking account or any social media account etc.
+It is to make sure that it’s you only who is accessing the website or app and not some bad person trying to impersonate your identity.
+It is to prevent hacking of your online accounts e.g., internet banking account or any social media account, etc.

 In a multi-factor authentication process, a user is granted access only after successfully presenting two or more pieces of evidence (called factors).
 These factors are: